 - Hair must be clean and dry before it's put in an envelope.

 As long as you follow these guidelines, you can cut your hair off at home and mail it off yourself.
-Just place the ponytail or braid inside of a plastic bag, and then inside of a padded envelope.
-If you would like to be acknowledged for your donation, write your name and e-mail address or mailing address on a full size separate sheet of paper and place in envelope.
+Just place the ponytail or braid inside a plastic bag and then inside a padded envelope.
+If you would like to be acknowledged for your donation, write your name and e-mail address or mailing address on a separate full-size sheet of paper and place it in an envelope.
 Send it to:

 Locks of Love